OpenPegasus/OpenPegasusDocker/README.md

 # Go to the console in the running build container
 make build
 make deploy
-# exit the build container and start the pegasus run container
+# Exit the build container and start the pegasus run container
 make run-server-container

 ```